edoardottt/twitterBot/README.md

 With the -s option (only if the password matches the word stored in the database on the same record of that username) It displays (with the help of matplotlib) a chart that shows the amount of likes, retweets and followers per day.

-DOES IT REALLY WORKS? 📊
+Does it really works? 📊
 ----------
 **Take a look**